StarpTech/k8s-gitops/demo/README.md

 ## Build app

-TBuild and push the image.
+Build and push the image.

 ```
 $ ./demo-service-repository/build.sh